 Doctors suspect gallstones in people with the characteristic pain in the upper abdomen (caused by a swollen gallbladder).
 Sometimes gallstones are detected when an imaging test such as ultrasonography is done for other reasons.

-Ultrasonography Ultrasonography Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, radionuclide scanning, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more is the test of choice.
+Ultrasonography Ultrasonography Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more is the test of choice.
 It is 95% accurate in detecting gallstones in the gallbladder.
 It is less accurate in detecting stones in the bile ducts, but it may show that the blockage has caused the ducts to dilate.
 Other diagnostic tests may be necessary.
 They include

 In endoscopic ultrasonography (EUS), an endoscope that contains a tiny ultrasound device at its tip is passed through the mouth into the stomach and the small intestine.
 It is positioned near the gallbladder and bile ducts and can show images of the structures there better than standard ultrasonography.

-Blood tests to evaluate how well the liver is functioning and whether it is damaged (liver tests Liver Blood Tests Liver tests are blood tests that represent a noninvasive way to screen for the presence of liver disease (for example, hepatitis in donated blood) and to measure the severity and progress of... read more ) are done.
+Blood tests to evaluate how well the liver is functioning and whether it is damaged (liver tests Liver Blood Tests Liver tests are blood tests that represent a noninvasive way to screen for the presence of liver disease (for example, viral hepatitis in donated blood) and to measure the severity and progress... read more ) are done.
 Results are usually normal unless stones block the bile ducts.
 When stones block the bile ducts, results are usually abnormal, suggesting a backup of bile in the liver (cholestasis Cholestasis Cholestasis is reduction or stoppage of bile flow.
 Bile is the digestive fluid produced by the liver.
 Disorders of the liver, bile duct, or pancreas can cause cholestasis.
 The skin and whites... read more ).
 Results often include an increase in bilirubin and in certain liver enzymes.

 Treatment of Gallstones